cs4s/steam-2019/week-3/presentations/creative_computing/creative_computing.md

 # Coding & STEAM and the Guide

 - We will start working from Unit 2 in this program
-- The Guide was written before *Teacher Accounts* were created
+- The original Guide was written before *Teacher Accounts* were created
 - Unit 0 also introduces *Design Journals* and *Critique Groups*
 - Unit 1 is called *Exploring* and the *Big Idea* behind that Unit is important